What is RTMP Stream?

 2. Downloadable through RTMPdump compromises security from piracy.

 VdoCipher has a progressive buffer-conserving player.
 On seeking the video to past or future timeline, the buffer remains conserved, thereby demanding lower bandwidth.
-Our video player is optimised for serving at both low and high bandwidth – VdoCipher serves viewers in tier II and tier III cities in India, we also have major clients across Africa.
+Our html5 video player is optimized for serving at both low and high bandwidth – VdoCipher serves viewers in tier II and tier III cities in India, we also have major clients across Africa.
 Our streaming has been highly effective even at lower connection speeds.

 For a full version 5 GB free trial , please visit VdoCipher.